delton137/delton137.github.io/_posts/2020-01-23-git-central-repository-workflow.md

 ---

 These are some notes on how to move beyond just using git locally for version control.
-Let's assume you want to create a remote repository on a server named `remoteserver` to archive your code or so that multiple people can push/pull to a central repository on that server.
+Let's assume you want to create a remote repository on a (linux) server named `remoteserver` to archive your code or so that multiple people can push/pull to a central repository on that server.

 ## (optional) setting up a hostname and an SSH key on your local machine